JetBrains/teamcity-documentation/topics/git.md

 TeamCity executes Git garbage collection until the total time doesn't exceed 5 hours quota; the quota can be changed using the `teamcity.server.git.gc.quota.minutes` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).
 Git garbage collection is executed every night at 2 a.m., this can be changed by specifying the internal property with a cron expression like this: `teamcity.git.cleanupCron=0 0 2 * * ?`.
 If the `git gc` process works slowly and cannot be completed in the allotted time, check the `git-repack` configuration in the default Git configuration files (for example, you can increase `--window-memory` to improve the `git gc` performance).

-If the local Git clones need some kind of manual maintenance, you can find them under `<TeamCity Data Directory>/system/caches/git` directory.
+If the local Git clones need some kind of manual maintenance, you can find them under the `<TeamCity Data Directory>/system/caches/git` directory.
 The `map` file in the directory contains mapping between the repository URL and the subdirectory storing the bare clone of the repository.

 ## Git LFS

 TeamCity supports Git LFS for agent-side checkout.
 To use it, install git 1.8.\+ and Git LFS on the build agent machine.
 Git LFS should be enabled using the `git lfs install` command (on Windows, an elevated command prompt may be needed).
 More information is available in the [Git LFS documentation](https://git-lfs.github.com/).

+For LFS, you need to use the same credentials as used for the Git VCS root itself.

 We recommend using Git LFS version 2.12.1 or later as earlier versions come with a [vulnerability](https://github.com/git-lfs/git-lfs/security/advisories/GHSA-4g4p-42wc-9f3m).